canonical/pebble/docs/explanation/api-and-clients.md

 API endpoints fall into one of three access levels, from least restricted to most restricted:

 * **Open-access** - Allowed from any user, even unauthenticated users using the HTTP-over-TCP listener.
-    * `GET /v1/system-info`, which returns the Pebble version and an identifier for the daemon
+    * `GET /v1/system-info`, which returns the Pebble version and other information
-    * `GET /v1/health`, which returns a boolean to indicate the state of Pebble's health checks
+    * `GET /v1/health`, which returns a boolean to indicate whether Pebble's health checks are all healthy

 * **Read-access** - Allowed from any authenticated user.
 For example, listing services or viewing notices.
     * All `GET` endpoints except the admin-access `GET` endpoints